CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>         VRF
   <peer-group-id>  Domain

-### Atrributes
+### Attributes

-  route-map        Route map to apply to Updates to be sent to this peer unsuppress-map   Route map used to unsuppress routes selectively when
+  route-map        Route map to apply to Updates to be sent to this peer

-                   advertising to this peer; these are routes that have been suppressed due to aggregation configuration. aspath-list      AS-Path filter list to apply to Updates sent to this peer prefix-list      Prefix list to apply to Updates to be sent to this peer
+  unsuppress-map   Route map used to unsuppress routes selectively when advertising to this peer; these are routes that have been suppressed due to aggregation configuration.

+  aspath-list      AS-Path filter list to apply to Updates sent to this peer

+  prefix-list      Prefix list to apply to Updates to be sent to this peer

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv4-unicast policy outbound aspath-list none

 ### Usage